 So, they're thinking about taking their case to trial, and obviously, the short answer to that question is, you take your federal criminal case to trial when you have a good chance of winning.
 To give readers a better understanding of when you should take your case to trial, our federal criminal defense attorneys are providing an overview below.

-You don't want to take a trial to lose because then you lose a lot of benefits that you can get by working out a plea bargain.
-You get three levels off for acceptance and responsibility.
+You don't want to take a trial to lose because then you'll lose many benefits that you can obtain by working out a plea bargain.
+You receive three levels of recognition for acceptance and responsibility.
 A lot of times, you're not going to have to plead to all the charges.
 You just put yourself in a much better position not to get some huge sentence if you work out a deal with the government.

-But the bottom line is that you shouldn't have to work out a deal with the government if you're innocent.
+However, the bottom line is that you shouldn't have to negotiate a deal with the government if you're innocent.
 So, you really need to huddle up with your criminal defense attorney and talk about all the evidence the government has against you, the tactics they're going to use to try to convict you, the defenses you have to that evidence, and the evidence that you can bring to bear.

-Then, you have to have a sincere, frank discussion with your attorney and listen to your attorney.
+Then, you must have a sincere discussion with your attorney and listen to their advice.
 I tell people what I really think.
-I give them an idea of how I think the prosecutors might be able to beat them, and I give them an idea of how we might be able to beat the prosecutors, and a lot of times, it might even come down to the criminal defendant.
+I give them an idea of how I think the prosecutors might be able to beat them, and I give them an idea of how we might be able to beat the prosecutors.
+Often, it comes down to the criminal defendant.

-In other words, I may say, listen; your testimony is crucial for our success in the case.
-If your testimony is solid, makes sense, and is believable and credible, then we stand a good chance of winning this thing.
-Your role in the trial is not just important; it's integral to our defense strategy.
+In other words, I would say, ' Listen; your testimony is crucial for our success in the case. ' If your testimony is solid, makes sense, and is believable and credible, then we stand a good chance of winning this thing.
+Your role in the trial is not only important, but also integral to our defense strategy.
 Your active participation and credibility can significantly influence the outcome of the trial.

 On the other hand, if it sounds like you're not telling the truth, you're not giving all the information, you're not credible, and you say something that the jury doesn't believe, then I'm going to say it's probably not a good idea to go to trial.
 Your credibility is paramount in the trial process, and we need to ensure that you present yourself in the best possible light.